Generic selectors

 What Do Mandarin Gobies Look Like

 Mandarin gobies are some of the most beautiful fish in the fishkeeping hobby.
-Unfortunately, this, in addition to their relatively inexpensive price, causes them to end up in the wrong hands of inexperienced hobbyists.
-This beauty comes with extreme difficulty, which we’ll discuss later.
+Unfortunately, this beauty, combined with their relatively low price point, causes them to end up in the wrong hands of inexperienced hobbyists.
+The colors come at a price in care complexity.

 These gobies have large pectoral fins that they use to navigate and hover over coral reefs and the seafloor.
 They also have impressive dorsal fins that can easily collapse or be raised for a sail-like effect.
 As we’ll discuss, these dorsal fins are also used for telling the difference between males and females.